 AI is a lot of noise, less substance

 Artificial intelligence, AI, is among the buzziest of trends across industries – and fintech is no different.
 Analysts see many potential use cases for AI, particularly in financial modeling and machine learning.
-AI can supplement traditional analytics, but it isn’t the silver bullet that many media outlets believe it to be.
+Essentially, AI can supplement traditional analytics, but it isn’t the silver bullet that many media outlets believe it to be.

 “In many cases, traditional markers such as repayment history, are still better predictors of creditworthiness than social media behavior, particularly in markets where credit histories (and dedicated agencies to monitor them) are well established, writes one McKinsey report.